evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 The Rivian R1S Quad-Motor AWD MP lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 5 modes:

-- Sport: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Snow: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- All-Purpose: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- Soft sand: Balanced steering, max suspension height with balanced throttle and comfort suspension damping.
-- All-Terrain: Balanced steering, high suspension height with balanced throttle and damping.
+- Sport: Dynamic steering, low suspension with dynamic throttle and suspension. - Snow: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping. - All-Purpose: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping. - Soft sand: Balanced steering, max suspension height with balanced throttle and comfort suspension damping. - All-Terrain: Balanced steering, high suspension height with balanced throttle and damping.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Rivian R1S Quad-Motor AWD MP is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 343 mm, while the rear discs are 328 mm.

 ### Regenerative Braking